CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

-You can use any characters in the range 0-9, A-Z, a-z, and underscore for variable names, with the following rules:
+You can use any characters in the range 0-9, A-Z, a-z, and underscore for variable names, with the following rules: <br />
-• You can’t start a variable with a digit 0-9.
+• You can’t start a variable with a digit 0-9. <br />
-• You can’t start a variable name with two underscores.
+• You can’t start a variable name with two underscores. <br /> <br />

 ***